DWI Lawyers Fighting for You in Raleigh

 DRIVERS LICENSE REVOCATION:

-If convicted of a level 1A, 1, or 2 a persons diver’s license will be revoked and they will not be eligible for a limited driver’s license.
-Depending on the level the loss of driver’s license can be anywhere from one year to a permanent revocation.
+In certain circumstances, a person may be able to gain DWI-limited driving privileges to allow for driving to work, school, or family responsibilities.
+However, the following conviction levels, including time periods, are typical for a license revocation.
+If convicted of a level 1A, 1, or 2 a person’s driver’s license will be revoked and they will not be eligible for a limited driver’s license.
+Depending on the level of conviction, the loss of a driver’s license can be anywhere from one year to a permanent revocation.

 Accused of driving while intoxicated?
-Call (919) 845-6688 and speak with a DWI attorney in Raleigh 24 hours a day, 7 days a week!
+Call (919) 845-6688 and speak with a DWI lawyer in Raleigh for a free consultation.

 DWI As a Federal Crime

-While the overwhelming majority of DWI cases are handled by the state, there are times they can be prosecuted by the United States Department of Justice.
+While the overwhelming majority of DWI cases are handled by the state, there are times when a case can be prosecuted by the United States Department of Justice.
 Specifically, any crime that occurs on federal property, such as a military base, national park, and land that’s protected by the Department of Agriculture or US Fish and Wildlife Service.

-The Necessity of a DWI Attorney in Raleigh
+The Necessity of a DWI Lawyer in Raleigh

 Many people feel there isn’t much they can do when accused of driving while intoxicated, but that’s simply not true.
-An experienced DWI attorney will work to have charges dropped, and, if that’s not possible, will do everything possible to minimize the penalty.
+An experienced DWI lawyer will work to have charges dropped and, if that’s not possible, will do everything possible to minimize the penalty.
 Going to jail and losing driving privileges can lead to a loss of your job and cause severe disruptions to your family.
-Instead of jail and heavy fines, hire the right attorney who can appeal for community service or going through a treatment program.
+Instead of jail and heavy fines, hire the right lawyer who can appeal for community service or enrollment into a treatment program.

 At Sandman, Finn, & Fitzhugh, we are on your side, providing personalized representation.
 This includes: